vue-styleguidist/vue-styleguidist/docs/docs/Cookbook.md

 }
 ```

-If you need to change the root component of each preview example, you can change the root component of preview.
+If you need to change the root component of each preview example, you can change the root component of the preview.
 Creating a .js file that exports the root component as [jsx component](https://vuejs.org/v2/guide/render-function.html) and then adds it into the `styleguide.config.js` file

 Use [renderRootJsx](/Configuration.md#renderrootjsx) option: